This section explains how to define the Network Delay Time server whose resources you want to monitor, and to select the counters to monitor.

-This task describes how to set up the monitoring environment for the Network Delay Time monitor.
+This task describes how to configure the monitoring environment for the Network Delay Time monitor.

 To enable network monitoring, you must install the LoadRunner Enterprise agent on the source machine.
 You do not have to install the LoadRunner Enterprise agent on the destination machine.

 To run the Network monitor, you must have administrator privileges on the Windows source machine (unless you are using the ICMP protocol).